Kindertransport: Wilfrid Israel

 Wilfrid Israel (1899–1943) was a key figure in the rescue of Jews from Germany and occupied Europe.
 He warned the British government, through Lord Samuel, of the impending Kristallnacht in November 1938.
 Through a British agent, Frank Foley, passport officer at the Berlin consulate, he kept British intelligence informed of Nazi activities.
-Speaking on behalf of the Reichsvertretung (the German Jewish communal organisation) and the Hilfsverein (the self-help body), he urged a plan of rescue on the Foreign Office and helped British Quakers to visit Jewish communities all over Germany to prove to the British government that Jewish parents were indeed prepared to part with their children.
+Speaking on behalf of the Reichsvertretung (the German Jewish communal organisation) and the Hilfsverein (the self-help body), he urged a plan of rescue on the Foreign Office and helped British Quakers to visit Jewish communities across Germany to prove to the British government that Jewish parents were indeed prepared to part with their children.

 Rabbi Solomon Schonfeld

 Rabbi Solomon Schonfeld brought in 300 children who practised Orthodox Judaism, under auspices of the Chief Rabbi's Religious Emergency Council.
 He housed many of them in his London home for a while.
 During the Blitz he found for them in the countryside often non-Jewish foster homes.
-In order to assure the children follow Jewish dietary laws (Kashrut), he instructed them to say to the foster parents that they are fish-eating vegetarians.
+In order to ensure that the children followed Jewish dietary laws (Kashrut), he instructed them to say to the foster parents that they were fish-eating vegetarians.
 He also saved large numbers of Jews with South American protection papers.
 He brought over to England several thousand young people, rabbis, teachers, ritual slaughterers, and other religious functionaries.
+He was well liked by the UK government and in Parliament and convinced many parliamentarians to pass a Motion allowing Jewish refugees from the Nazis to find safety in places within the British Empire.
+The initiative was derailed since it excluded Palestine.
+See the entry Solomon Schonfeld, and Dr. David Kranzler's book Holocaust Hero: Solomon Schonfeld (Ktav Publishing House, New Jersey, 2004).

 Internment and war service

-In June 1940, Winston Churchill, the British Prime Minister, ordered the internment of all male 16-to 70-year-old refugees from enemy countries – so-called 'friendly enemy aliens' (an incongruous term).
+In June 1940, Winston Churchill, the British Prime Minister, ordered the internment of all male 16-to 70-year-old refugees from enemy countries – so-called 'friendly enemy aliens'.
 A complete history of this internment episode is given in the book Collar the Lot!.

 Many of the children who had arrived in earlier years were now young men, and so they were also interned.
 Approximately 1,000 of these prior-kinder were interned in these internment camps, many on the Isle of Man.
 Around 400 were transported overseas to Canada and Australia (see HMT Dunera).